Beyond-jQuery/book/manuscript/attributes.md

 $inputEl[0].hasAttribute('required');
 ~~~~~~~

 So if you're stuck with jQuery for whatever reason, consider the above example as a more straightforward way to determine if an element contains a particular attribute.
-As an added bonus, you'll find that bypassing jQuery as much as possible here is, as always, [much more performant][jsperf-is-vs-hasattr] than relying on the library entirely.
+As an added bonus, you'll find that bypassing jQuery as much as possible here is, as always, [much more performant][jsperf-is-vs-hasattr] than relying on the library wholesale.

 #### Modifying attributes

-We have a handle on a specific `<input>` element in our document, it looks like this:
+We have a handle on a specific `<input>` element in our document, and the element looks like this:

 {title="input element for modifying attributes demo", lang=html}
 ~~~~~~~